Additive processes on the real line and Loewner chains: Introduction

 in Biane's work \cite[p.~161]{Bia98} on free additive processes.
 Bauer focused on the relation of his idea to \emph{free independence} and to Biane's work only.
 Later, Schlei{\ss}inger \cite{Sch17} pointed out that $\mathfrak{m}_t$ is the marginal distribution of a monotone additive process \footnote{Before Schlei{\ss}inger's work, Franz \cite[Sections 1 and 5]{Fra09b} studied the relation of Formula \eqref{eq:Bia98_intro} to monotone probability and announced the paper~\cite{FHS20} that appeared much later.}.
 This line of research was further developed by Jekel \cite{Jek20}, Franz, Hasebe and Schlei{\ss}inger \cite{FHS20}, and Hasebe and Hotta \cite{HH22}.
 Jekel used Loewner chains on infinite-dimensional spaces to describe operator-valued monotone probability, while the other papers are based on usual Loewner chains.

 The present work is a companion to the paper \cite{HH22} by the first and second named authors.
 In that paper the authors formulate a bijection between additive processes \emph{on the unit circle} $\T$, (radial) Loewner chains \emph{on the unit disk} $\D$, and \emph{unitary multiplicative} processes with monotonically independent increments.
 Key ideas there are introducing a suitable concept of ``generator'' for a Loewner chain and identifying it with the generator in the \emph{L\'evy--Khintchine representation} for a classical additive process.
 We basically proceed in the same way, but we must take account for the difference between our setting and the previous one.
 Roughly speaking, these differences arise from the (non)compactness of the state space in view of classical probability, the position of the unique attractive point of conformal mappings, called the Denjoy--Wolff point, in view of Loewner theory, and the (un)boundedness of operators in view of noncommutative probability.
-In particular, we need to assume that random variables have finite second moment to handle the non-compact state space $\R$, the boundary fixed point at $\infty$, and unbounded self-adjoint operators (though we do not use operator models for noncommutative random variables in this paper).